 Ironically for a data-driven market, there is almost no comprehensive data showing that implementing business intelligence (BI) and analytics tools makes a difference to the bottom line.
-That’s about to change,
+That’s about to change, according to Andrew McAfee, a principal research scientist at the MIT Center for Digital Business.

 McAfee and his team recently released the initial findings of a study measuring how companies -- from retail, manufacturing and beyond -- are using technology to make data-driven decisions, and how that technology may impact productivity and profit margins.